VNOI-Admin/OJ/README.md

 > `git checkout -b feature/<your-feature-name>`

 Then we will commit like normally we would do
+> `git add .`

+> `git commit -am "<something>"`

 After that, run:
 > `git push origin feature/<your-feature-name>`

+Now lets wait for the pull request to be accepted to the develop and release branch.

+### Concerning
+Regularly update the local develop folder to prevent conflicting.

+**DO NOT** push directly to develop or release folder.

+use `git fetch origin` to make sure every branch is up-to-date.

+### WRITTEN BY MHP0920